-What is a ISA Certified Arborist?
+What is an ISA Certified Arborist?

 What does ISA stand for?

 ISA stands for International Society of Arboriculture.
 Through research, technology, and education, the International Society of Arboriculture promotes the professional practice of arboriculture and fosters a greater worldwide awareness of the benefits of trees.
+Find out more info at: https://www.isa-arbor.com/

-MYTH: Topping trees makes them safer.
+MYTH: Topping trees makes them safer because a short tree is a safe tree.

 Is the big tree next to my house dangerous?